Battle of Gonzales: Battle

-Texians began crossing the river at about 7 pm.
+Texians began crossing the river around 7:00 pm.
 Less than half of the men were mounted, slowing their progress as they tracked the Mexican soldiers.
 A thick fog rolled in around midnight, further delaying them.
-At around 3am, Texians reached the new Mexican camp.
+Around 3:00 am, Texians reached the new Mexican camp.
 A dog barked at their approach, alerting the Mexican soldiers, who began to fire.
 The noise caused one of the Texian horses to panic and throw his rider, who suffered a bloody nose.
 Moore and his men hid in the thick trees until dawn.
 As they waited, some of the Texians raided a nearby field and snacked on watermelon.

 With the darkness and fog, Mexican soldiers could not estimate how many men had surrounded them.
 They withdrew 300 yd to a nearby bluff.
-At about 6 am, Texians emerged from the trees and began firing at the Mexican soldiers.
+Around 6:00 am, Texians emerged from the trees and began firing at the Mexican soldiers.
 Lieutenant Gregorio Pérez counterattacked with 40 mounted soldiers.
 The Texians fell back to the trees and fired a volley, injuring a Mexican private.
 According to some accounts, the cannon fell out of the wagon upon the shot.
 Unable to safely maneuver among the trees, the Mexican horsemen returned to the bluff.

 As the fog lifted, Castañeda sent Smither to request a meeting between the two commanders.
 Smither was promptly arrested by the Texians, who were suspicious of his presence among the Mexican soldiers.
 Nevertheless, Moore agreed to meet Castañeda.
-Moore explained that his followers no longer recognized the centralist government of Santa Anna and instead remained faithful to the Constitution of 1824, which Santa Anna had repudiated.
+Moore explained that his followers no longer recognized the centralist government of Santa Anna and instead remained faithful to the constitution of 1824, which Santa Anna had repudiated.
 Castañeda revealed that he shared their federalist leanings, but that he was honor-bound to follow orders.

 As Moore returned to camp, the Texians raised a homemade white banner with an image of the cannon painted in black in the center, over the words "Come and Take It".
 The makeshift flag, lost later the same year, evoked the American Revolutionary-era slogan "Don't Tread on Me".
 Texians then fired their cannon at the Mexican camp.
 Realizing that he was outnumbered and outgunned, Castañeda led his troops back to San Antonio de Béxar.
 The troops were gone before the Texians finished reloading.
-In his report to Ugartechea, Castañeda wrote "since the orders from your Lordship were for me to withdraw without compromising the honor of Mexican arms, I did so".
+In his report to Ugartechea, Castañeda wrote, "since the orders from your Lordship were for me to withdraw without compromising the honor of Mexican arms, I did so".